What is the best drug test for Employers and Parents at Home?

 We recommend a specimen/adulterant check before every urine drug test.
 Think about this.
 If an individual needs to pass their test, they will do whatever it takes to pass it—adding a chemical to neutralize the urine or using substitute urine is standard practice.
 After all, it’s their reputation that’s on the line.
 A specimen test will identify many aspects of urine to determine if it has been adulterated or not.
 Don’t be fooled by what they say or excuses; individuals will lie to pass and keep their job or appease their parents.

 ○ Can I test for prescription drugs?

 The abuse of prescription drugs has reached epidemic proportions globally.
-The most common being opioids, these are synthetic opiates.
+The most common being synthetic opiates.
 Other abused drugs include Amphetamine and Benzodiazepine based drugs.
 The brand names for some of these are Adderall, Ambien, OxyContin, Zolpidem, Dilaudid, Seroquel, Xanax, Desoxyn, Tussionex, and Opana.
 Warning, prescription drugs are no safer than street drugs when abused and have far-reaching effects, physically and mentally.
 If you are not sure what they are taking, expand your testing to a twelve-panel drug test.

 ○ How often should I test?

 It depends on the individual or the workplace.
 If the workplace is related to construction or has safety-sensitive issues like drivers, forklift operators, or heavy machinery operators, these should be performed randomly.
-New hires should always be tested prior to employment.
+New hires should always be tested before employment.
 If you observe unusual behavior, then test immediately.
 For parents testing their loved ones at home, it can be more complicated.
 Depending on the situation, then check them every week until you see an improvement.
 Never give advanced notice to your loved ones or an employee if you are about to test them.

 ○ What if I want to detect a particular drug or drugs?